Taking on a strength training workout or cardio workout tends to be more enticing for most people than a mobility workout.

-After all, in many ways, it is easier to see improvement in your fitness, strength, and body composition when you are lifting weights consistently or doing aerobic workouts.
+For one, it is easier to see fitness, strength, and body composition improvements when lifting weights consistently or doing aerobic workouts than when performing mobility work.

-However, mobility exercises for athletes are just as important as other forms of training.
+However, mobility exercises for athletes are just as important as other forms of training for improved performance.

-In this article, we will provide step-by-step instructions for how to perform some of the best mobility exercises for runners, weightlifters, and other types of athletes:
+In this article, we will provide step-by-step instructions and videos for performing some of the best mobility exercises for runners, weightlifters, and other athletes to improve your fitness level and reap the benefits of mobility routines as part of your training plan.

 #1: Ankle Alphabets

-This ankle mobility exercise can be completed even when you’re sitting at your desk at work or watching TV.
+This ankle mobility exercise can be completed even when sitting at your desk or watching TV.

 It is a variation on ankle circles that involves tracing the alphabet with your foot.
 You can use cursive or standard letters.